-where: d = flow depth, inches D = sewer diameter, inches
+where: d = flow depth, mm D = sewer diameter, mm

 Sewers are often designed to flow under gravity flow conditions with some reserve capacity.
-For example, the American Society of Civil Engineers (ASCE) and the Water Environment Federation (WEF) recommend that sewers with diameters up to 15 inches be designed to flow with dry weather d/D ratios no more than 50%, and larger diameter sewers be designed to flow with dry weather d/D ratios no more than 75%.
+For example, the American Society of Civil Engineers (ASCE) and the Water Environment Federation (WEF) recommend that sewers with diameters up to 375 mm be designed to flow with dry weather d/D ratios no more than 50%, and larger diameter sewers be designed to flow with dry weather d/D ratios no more than 75%.
 Sewers are not generally designed to operate under surcharge conditions.
 Therefore, it is recommended that wet weather d/D ratios should not exceed 100%.1 The concept of flow depth within the context of ASCE and WEF sewer design guidance is illustrated in Figure 1.
+Similar comparisons can also be made using local sewer design requirements, as needed.

 The authors have used such guidelines as KPIs for a number of years to evaluate existing sewer systems under actual operating conditions, and the results can be presented and explored in graphical form as shown in Figure 2.
-This graphical method evaluates expected maximum hourly average flow depth data within existing sewers in the context of ASCE and WEF sewer design guidance.
-It can also be adapted to reflect local sewer design requirements, as needed.
+This graphical method evaluates observed maximum hourly average flow depth data within existing sewers in the context of sewer design guidance.